visualive/va-removing-exif/readme.md

 VA Removing Exif
 ==============================

-Automatically removing all the Exif of the newly uploaded JPEG image.
+Automatically removing all the Exif of the newly uploaded JPEG images.

 ## Description

-Automatically removing all the Exif of the newly uploaded JPEG image.
+Automatically removing all the Exif of the newly uploaded JPEG images.
 Please note that already uploaded images will not be processed.

 ### How to use